paigeweber13/fine-hardware-visualization/README.md

        move on to something else)

 ### Exploration
+ - [ ] specifying groups with environment variables seems to cause regions to fail.
+Investigate
  - [ ] make benchmark, benchmark-likwid-vs-manual, and thread_migration use
        likwid instead of performance_monitor wrapper
  - [ ] combine benchmark in fhv with benchmark-likwid-vs-manual